-Your septic system is one of the most important items in your home to keep well maintained and up to date on inspections.
-There are many reasons your septic system might need to be inspected by a qualified professional, from freezing in winter to selling your home; however, you want to make sure that your septic system is inspected properly and that all maintenance addresses what is covered in your inspection.
+Your septic system is one of the most important items in your home to keep well-maintained and up-to-date on inspections.
+There are many reasons your septic system might need to be inspected by a qualified professional, from freezing in winter to selling your home; however, you want to make sure that your septic system is inspected properly and that all septic services address what is covered in your inspection.

 A septic system inspection should check:

 - The condition and size of the tank

 - A full assessment of the drain field area